qnkhuat/spacex/README.md

 # Auto docking Dragon Simulation
+Why spend 2 minutes to try to dock the ship when you can spend 1 day to program it dock automatically in 3m12s?

+Notes about this version:
 - Implemented in Lisp
-- Interact with Browser via calling API to chromedriver
+- Interact with Browser by calling RESTAPI to chromedriver
-- Very simple control algrothim.
-Generaly idea is using proportional.
+- Control algorithm: purely proportional with some tweaks.
+Will try PID later

 # To run
 - Install sbcl